LYZER03/DevOps-SRE/project/README.md

 ```
 docker run mysql
 ```
-but it ask to specify a password in the environnement
+but it ask to specify a password in the environment

 ![docker mysql](https://i.ibb.co/NFHRmyy/docker1.png)

 ```
 docker run --name some-mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=root -d mysql
 ```
-`-e` to set the environnement
+`-e` to set the environment

 `-p` set or add port number